brij-desaii/Adverserial_Attacks_On_DOTA/README.md

 ### `RobustDPatch_Attack.ipynb`
 Implements the RobustDPatch attack using the **Adversarial Robustness Toolbox (ART)**, producing robust, transformation-resistant adversarial patches.

+### `Whitebox_FGSM_Attack.ipynb`
+Implements a white-box FGSM (Fast Gradient Sign Method) adversarial attack on a YOLO object detection model.
+This notebook generates adversarial images by perturbing original images to reduce object detection confidence and evaluates the model's performance on these attacked images compared to clean images.

 ## Requirements for Running the Attacks

 To run any of the attack notebooks: